 |---|---|---|

-Specifically, changing modes mid-session preserves the entire conversational context.
-The CLI --mode flag is only for initial startup.
+Specifically, Shift+Tab toggles Plan mode mid-session and preserves the entire conversational context.
+CLI flags are only for initial startup.
 This flexibility is detailed in the permissions and security tips.

-Key takeaway: use /mode to switch between modes without losing your session context.
+Key takeaway: use Shift+Tab to toggle Plan mode without losing your session context.